laravel/docs/eloquent.md

 The `imageable` relation on the `Photo` model will return either a `Staff` or `Order` instance, depending on which type of model owns the photo.

-To help understand how this works, let's explore the databsae structure for a polymorphic relation:
+To help understand how this works, let's explore the database structure for a polymorphic relation:

 **Polymorphic Relation Table Structure**